MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 - **powerbiembedded**: Allows you to share the secure Power BI reports or dashboards to external users who don't have Power BI license or Azure Active Directory authentication setup.
 For information on Power BI Embedded service setup, see [Enable Power BI Embedded service](/power-apps/maker/portals/admin/set-up-power-bi-integration#enable-power-bi-embedded-service).

-While adding the secure Power BI report or dashboard, ensure that it's shared with portal Azure Active Directory or Power BI Embedded services.
+While adding the secure Power BI report or dashboard, ensure that it's shared with the Power Pages Azure Active Directory or Power BI Embedded services.

 > [!NOTE]
 > The values for the `authentication_type` parameter are case insensitive.